EMZEDI/Mixerify/README.md

 ### Website creation

-The front end is built in React.js with Tailwind with authentication and machine learning Python scripts run using a backend server built with Express.
+The front end is built in React.js and styled with Tailwind.
+We take advantage of several React libraries including spotify-web-api-js for Spotify API calls and Axios for REST calls.
+The backend handles authentication using Spotify OAuth and uses Express.js to set up REST endpoints to run the machine learning Python scripts.

 ---